-- 2. If the FPCR/FPSCR write is predicted to change the control field values, it will introduce a barrier which prevents subsequent instructions from executing.
+- 1. The NZCV and SP registers are fully renamed. - 2.
+If the FPCR/FPSCR write is predicted to change the control field values, it will introduce a barrier which prevents subsequent instructions from executing.
 If the FPCR/FPSCR write is predicted to not change the control field values, it will execute without a barrier but trigger a flush if the values change. - 3.
 FPSR/FPSCR writes must stall at dispatch if another FPSR/FPSCR write is still pending. - 4.
 APSR writes that set the Q bit will introduce a barrier which prevents subsequent instructions from executing until the write completes.